floppylab/clean-code/README.md

-# It contains a collection of pieces of code to practice refactoring.
-Code is in a number of prgramming languages
+# Hangman
-such as C, C++, C#, Gp, Groovy, Java, JavaScript, Kotlin, Python.
+It contains a collection of pieces of code to practice refactoring.
+Code is in a number of prgramming languages such as C, C++, C#, Gp, Groovy, Java, JavaScript, Kotlin, Python.